 Step 5.
 After SuperSU is flashed.
 Go back to main menu and reboot.

-Congrats! you just rooted your Galaxy Note 8.
+Congrats! you just rooted your Galaxy Note 8 (Exynos variant).
 Once again, this Root method is not completely stable & has few major bugs which might not bother few people, but it’s a problem for many.
 So, please do the research before jumping on to rooting.